PilloFoundation/duvet/README.md

 ## Getting Started

-Everything in Kint starts with the `KintApp` object.
+Everything in Kint starts with the `KintApp` class.
+Instantiate this class to create a kint app.
+This object is what provides the method required to define your endpoints and build an express router using these definitions.

+### Setting Up

-Firstly, you'll want to make an instance of the `KintApp` in it's own file and export this instance for usage later.
-Pass in a single context object to the constructor.
-This will be passed into each of your endpoints.
+To get started, create a file called `app.ts` and instatiate the a kint app.
+The `KintApp` constructor takes in a single argument called context.
+This context object will be passed to all of your endpoints.
+Export both the app itself and the `defineExpressEndpoint` function.

-See the [`examples`](https://github.com/PKWadsy/kint-examples/) repo to try it out for yourself!

-### Setting Up Your First Endpoint

 ```typescript